-Three grizzly bears were captured within the Cabinet and Yaak study area (2 adult females and 1 subadult male) during 2020.
-All were captured for research monitoring.
-Ninety-six individual grizzly bears have been captured 148 times as part of this monitoring program since 1983 (Tables 16 and 17).
-One-hundred twenty-three captures occurred for research purposes and 24 captures occurred for management purposes.
+Five grizzly bears were captured within the Cabinet and Yaak study area (1 sub-adult female, 3 sub-adult males, and 1 adult male) during research capture effort in 2021.
+Three grizzly bears were captured within the Cabinet and Yaak study area in management non-conflict situations (2 sub-adult males and 1 sub-adult female) in 2021.
+One-hundred four individual grizzly bears have been captured 157 times as part of this monitoring program since 1983 (Tables 16 and 17).
+One-hundred thirty-one captures occurred for research purposes, 7 captures occurred for management non-conflict purposes, and 19 captures occurred for management conflict purposes.